Bahia Solano Fishing - Colombia

 Your Trip Begins in Medellin, Colombia.

-You'll stay your first and last night at one of the best hotels in Medellin, Colombia.
+The first and last hotel night is included in the package at one of the best hotels in Medellin, Colombia.
 The hotel is within walking distance of some of the best restaurants, cafes, and bars in the city.
-Both hotel nights are included in the package.
+(If you would like a single occupancy room, it's an added fee of about $85.00.)
 Medellin is the second-largest city in Colombia and one of the most developed cities for tourism in Latin America.

 The Comfortable Beach House has six bedrooms with queen and twin-sized beds and ensuite private bathrooms.
-Free Wi-Fi, laundry, and housekeeping service is provided.
+The house accommodates six anglers and six non-angler companions at a time.
+Free Wi-Fi, laundry, and housekeeping services are provided.
 A boat stays in front of the house for quick transfers to the fishing yacht.

 Meals: Colorful and tasty cuisine features fresh fish, seafood, and the best flavors of the region.
 Snacks, refreshments, fruits, and beers are on the boat and at the Beach House.